dannythehacker/moon-stealer/README.md

 ## WASP Stealer's **Moon** Version

-# Do not remove the image or it will throw a error.
+## Do not remove the image or it will throw a error!

 <p align="center">
   <kbd>